montaggroup/montag/docker/README.md

 `  -v /large_volume/books:/srv/montag/books`

-This puts all books to /large_volume/books
+This puts all books to /large_volume/books into the subdirectory `filestore`.

 For more examples, see `start-container.sh`.